usbpc/AudiblePodcastFeed/docs/REVERSE_PROXY.md

 # Routes and reverse proxy
+This documentation:
-This documentation lists the routes
+* lists and explains the endpoints served
+* explains the resoning behind endpoint design
+* shows how to set up https with traefik as a reverse proxy

 ## Endpoints
 The following endpoints need **authentication**: